spectrocloud/librarium/content/docs/08-user-management/1-user-authentication.md

 ### Manage API Keys as a tenant admin

-* Login to Palette using credential with admin role.
+* Log in to Palette using credential with admin role.
 * Go to Tenant Settings and select `API Keys`.
-* Detailed status of the keys can be observed from the Palette dashboard.
-In addition to the key's name, description, and expiration date, the Palette console displays the API keys, the user to which each key is assigned, and the status of the key.
+* Detailed status of the keys can be observed from the API overview page.
+In addition to the key's name, description, and expiration date, the overview page displays the API keys, the user to which each key is assigned, and the status of the key.
-* To view all the keys assigned to a particular user, select the user's name at “User Name” on top of the page, below the “Manage API Keys”.
+* To view all the keys assigned to a particular user, select the user's name at **User Name** on top of the page, below the **Manage API Keys**.
-* For each key from the Kabab menu, we can:
+* Each API has a settings menu, click on the **three-dot Menu**, to view the following options:
   * Edit: The following information can be edited from the menu,
     * API Key name
     * Description(optional)